Fabbi/hammerspoon/README.md

 ### Bugs
-Sometimes no Space is being sent while typing fast
+- Sometimes no Space is being sent while typing fast
+- `h` seems to stop working when another key is beeing pressed